SohamBiswas-09/banking-system/README.md

-# Banking System - Java Swing Project
+# Banking System

 ## Description
-The Banking System is a Java Swing application that simulates basic banking operations.
-It provides a user-friendly interface for managing accounts, transactions, and other essential banking functions.
+The Banking System is a Java Swing application for managing accounts and transactions with a simple, user-friendly interface.

 ## Features
 - Account creation and management